microsoft/pai/docs/upgrade/upgrade_to_v1.0.0.md

-# Upgrade to v0.18.0
+# Migrate From YARN Version to v1.0.0

-There are breaking changes between OpenPAI v0.14.0 and v0.18.0.
-Before v0.18.0, OpenPAI was based on Yarn and Kubernetes, and data was managed by HDFS.
-Since v0.18.0 ( we might want to change this to v1.0 later after release), OpenPAI has switched to a pure Kubernetes-based architecture.
+There are breaking changes between OpenPAI v0.14.0 and v1.0.0.
+Before v1.0.0, OpenPAI was based on Hadoop YARN and Kubernetes, and data was managed by HDFS.
+Since v1.0.0, OpenPAI has switched to a pure Kubernetes-based architecture.
 Many new features, such as `AAD authorization`, `Hivedscheduler`, `Kube Runtime`, `Marketplace`, etc., are also included in this release.

+This document is an instruction about how to migrate OpenPAI from previous yarn version to v1.0.0.
 The upgrade contains three phases:

   1. Save previous data to a different place.
   2. Remove previous PAI deployment.
-  3. Deploy PAI v0.18.0
+  3. Deploy PAI v1.0.0

 ## Save your Data to a Different Place

-The upgrade from older version to `v0.18.0` cannot preserve any useful data: all jobs, user information, dataset will be lost inevitably and irreversibly.
+The upgrade from yarn version to `v1.0.0` cannot preserve any useful data: all jobs, user information, dataset will be lost inevitably and irreversibly.
 Thus, if you have any useful data in previous deployment, please make sure you have saved them to a different place.

 #### HDFS Data

-Before v0.18.0, PAI will deploy an HDFS server for you.
-In v0.18.0, the HDFS server won't be deployed and previous data will be removed in upgrade.
+Before v1.0.0, PAI will deploy an HDFS server for you.
+In v1.0.0, the HDFS server won't be deployed and previous data will be removed in upgrade.
 The following commands could be used to transfer your HDFS data:

 ```bash
 # check data structure